Daita Logo

 #Parameters

 • wal_mode (bool): Enable WAL journal mode for better concurrent read performance.
-Default: True
+Ignored for in-memory databases.
+Defaults to True.

 • timeout (float): Seconds to wait when the database is locked before raising an error.
-Default: 5.0
+Defaults to 5.0.

 #Connection Methods